hoferand/fiter/README.md

 <!-- PROJECT NAME -->
 # Fiter

-A simple char-by-char iterator for files in rust.
+A simple and fast char-by-char iterator for UTF-8 files.
 For that it converts an iterator over bytes into an iterator of UTF-8 decoded chars.
 The UTF-8 decoder is implemented as specified in [RFC 3629](https://datatracker.ietf.org/doc/html/rfc3629).